-- Juniors — When playing in junior tournaments, children age 11 and younger may use “junior” boules (65mm diameter, 600g weight).
-It is not clear that La Franc is still making its line of junior boules.
+- Junior competition boules — When playing in junior tournaments, children age 11 and younger may use “junior” competition boules (65mm diameter, 600g weight).
 Obut’s line of Match Minimes is available from Petanque America.
 Note that these ARE competition boules, but not for adult players; only for kids 11 and under.

-- Junior leisure boules — Confusingly, Obut also makes a set of “junior leisure” boules for for kids.
-They are available in the USA from Petanque America and in the UK from Pen-Y-Coed.
-Note that these are a smaller size of leisure boules, leisure boules for children.
-They are NOT competition boules for either adults or children.
+- Junior leisure boules — Confusingly, Obut also makes a set of “junior leisure” boules (junior loisir or junior initiation or initiation enfant).
+These are leisure boules, in a smaller size suitable for children.
+Note that these are NOT competition boules for either adults or children.

-- There are a variety of types of soft petanque boules for indoors play.
+- Boules for indoor play — There are a variety of types of soft petanque boules for indoor play.
 They aren’t real boules, but they aren’t quite toys either.
-For more information, see our page on indoors petanque boules.
+For more information, see our page on indoor petanque boules.

 - Mini boules are 35mm metal balls typically sold as “carpet boules” or mini bocce/ petanque boules.
 In France they are called jeu de boules d’intérieur.
 They look like real boules, but are about half the diameter.
 We keep a set so that the toddlers can play with boules that look like what the big people are using.